-These guidelines are usually pretty strictly enforced and for a moment it might seem like an overkill but all of this is done for safety purposes.
-It goes without saying that large vehicles or any vehicle for that matter poses a safety risk not just for the people inside the car but to the surroundings as well. and you don’t want structurally weak 18-wheeler crashing into anything.
+These guidelines are usually pretty strictly enforced and for a moment it might seem like overkill but all of this is done for safety purposes.
+It goes without saying that large vehicles or any vehicle for that matter poses a safety risk not just for the people inside the car but to the surroundings as well. and you don’t want a structurally weak 18-wheeler crashing into anything.

-A similar law which might be a common ground for commercial vehicles and heavy consumer vehicles makes it illegal for you to drill holes on the bottom or top rail flanges, of course unless it is within the guidelines provided by the manufacturer.
+A similar law which might be a common ground for commercial vehicles and heavy consumer vehicles makes it illegal for you to drill holes on the bottom or top rail flanges, of course, unless it is within the guidelines provided by the manufacturer.
 I am not completely certain about this but if your frame rails have been modified in any way like being cut or drilled, the vehicles might not be highway legal anymore.

 WHAT HAPPENS IF YOU ARE CAUGHT DRIVING SUCH A VEHICLE ON THE HIGHWAY?